Ricardo Miranda

-Before Politics
+Before politics

+Miranda was born in Managua, Nicaragua, and is Jewish.
 In 1988, Miranda left war-torn Nicaragua immigrating to Canada as a refugee when he was just 10-years-old.
 He graduated from Father Lacombe High School in Calgary, and went on to complete a Bachelor of Arts degree from the University of Calgary.

 Miranda engaged for several years in activism for various workers' rights organizations.
 While employed as a flight attendant for Air Canada, he was elected president of his local union, one of the largest within the Canadian Union of Public Employees.
 He went on to work for CUPE as a researcher in the Alberta office of CUPE National, where he met and worked with Louis Arab, husband of the incumbent premier and Alberta NDP leader the Hon.
 Rachel Notley.
 As a CUPE researcher, Miranda also contributed to public policy as a board member of the Parkland Institute, an Edmonton-based public policy think tank based in the Faculty of Arts at the University of Alberta.